-The finance and general purposes committee is a sub-committee of the main board of trustees.
+The Finance, Audit and Premises Committee of the main board of trustees.
 Its purpose is to:

 - Provide guidance and assistance to the Headteacher and the board of trustees in all matters relating to budgeting and finance. - To assist the decision making of the board of trustees, by enabling more detailed consideration to be given to the best means of fulfilling the board of trustees' responsibilities to ensure sound management of the academy's finances and resources including proper planning, monitoring and probity. - To make appropriate comments and recommendations on such matters to the board of trustees on a regular basis.
 Major issues will be referred to the board of trustees for ratification.